Family Visa Services — New Zealand

 Dependent Child Student Visa

-Enrol your child in a New Zealand school based on your own work or student visa.
+Lets your child enrol in a New Zealand school based on your own valid visa.

 Partnership Work Visa